 Conventional radiation therapy.
 The treatment location is determined based on anatomic landmarks and x-rays.
 In certain situations, such as whole brain radiation therapy for brain metastases, this technique is appropriate.
 For more precise targeting, different techniques are needed.
 The amount of radiation given depends on the tumor’s grade.

 Three-dimensional conformal radiation therapy (3D-CRT).
 Using images from CT and MRI scans (see Diagnosis), a three-dimensional model of the tumor and normal tissue surrounding the tumor is created on a computer.
-This model can be used to aim the radiation beams directly at the tumor, sparing the normal tissue from high doses of radiation therapy.
+This model can be used to aim the radiation beams directly at the tumor, sparing the healthy tissue from high doses of radiation therapy.

 Intensity modulated radiation therapy (IMRT).
 IMRT is a type of 3D-CRT (see above) that can more directly target a tumor.
 It can deliver higher doses of radiation to the tumor while giving less to the surrounding healthy tissue.
 In IMRT, the radiation beams are broken up into smaller beams and the intensity of each of these smaller beams can be changed.
 This means that the more intense beams, or the beams giving more radiation, can be directed only at the tumor.

 Stereotactic radiosurgery.
-Stereotactic radiosurgery is the use of a single, high dose of radiation given directly to the tumor and not healthy tissues.
+Stereotactic radiosurgery is the use of a single, high dose of radiation given directly to the tumor and not healthy tissue.
 It works best for a tumor that is only in one area of the brain and certain noncancerous tumors, but it can also be used when a person has more than one metastatic brain tumor.
 There are many different types of stereotactic radiosurgery equipment, including:

 A gamma knife is another form of radiation therapy that concentrates highly focused beams of gamma radiation on the tumor.

 A cyber knife is a robotic device used in radiation therapy to guide radiation to the tumor target, particularly in the brain, head, and neck regions.

 Fractionated stereotactic radiation therapy.
-Radiation therapy is delivered with stereotactic precision but divided into small daily fractions given over several weeks using a relocatable head frame, in contrast to the one-day radiosurgery.
+Radiation therapy is delivered with stereotactic precision but divided into small daily doses called fractions given over several weeks, in contrast to the one-day radiosurgery.
 This technique is used for tumors located close to sensitive structures, such as the optic nerves or brain stem.